-- Reduce cost and achieve greater cost effectiveness in federal expenditures. - 2.
+- 1. Reduce cost and achieve greater cost effectiveness in federal expenditures. - 2.
 Continue to create incentives through our Jumpstart program for families to work, seek work, or prepare for work. - 3.
 Increase housing choices for low-income families. - 4.
 Maintain stability and be supportive of our elderly and disabled families, while creating administrative efficiencies. - 5.
-Increase the supply of affordable housing in the state of Alaska using our subsidiary, Alaska Corporation for Affordable Housing, as well as explore a Rental Assistance Demonstration application.
+Increase the supply of affordable housing in the state of Alaska using our subsidiary, Alaska Corporation for Affordable Housing.